 Brexit: Impact on intellectual property rights

-As negotiations for the UK’s withdrawal from the EU are now underway we look at what this process could mean specifically for the intellectual property rights that so many businesses rely upon when trading throughout the world.
+As negotiations for the UK’s withdrawal from the EU are well underway we look at what this process could mean specifically for the intellectual property rights so many businesses rely upon when trading throughout the world.

-The current proposed approach of the European Union (Withdrawal) Bill is to repeal the European Communities Act 1972 (ECA) and then incorporate all EU laws into UK domestic law ‘where practical’ to ensure no unintentional gaps are left by the repeal of the ECA.
+The European Union (Withdrawal) Act 2018 repeals the European Communities Act 1972 (ECA) incorporating all EU laws into UK domestic law ‘where practical’ to ensure no unintentional gaps are left by the repeal of the ECA.

 EU Treaties and Regulations are forms of legislation which are directly applicable, having an automatic status of law applicable in each Member State.
 Where EU institutions have exclusive competence they tend to use Regulations as a legislative instrument as, generally speaking, these will have direct effect throughout all Member States without requiring any further domestic implementing legislation being put in place.